Amy Talkington: Filmmaking

-International Film Festival and became an early example of online, interactive storytelling.

-Talkington wrote and directed her first feature, Night of the White Pants, in 2006.
-The film premiered at the Tribeca Film Festival and stars Tom Wilkinson, Selma Blair, and Nick Stahl.

-Her recent screenwriting work includes Ungifted, Under Cover, the musical #HotFuss, an adaptation of the memoir Kicked, Bitten, and Scratched, and remakes of the 1980s films Valley Girl and Private Benjamin.
-Talkington is also developing her own novel Liv, Forever.

-She also wrote the screenplays for the TV movies Brave New Girl and Avalon High, for which she won a Writers Guild Award.
+Talkington wrote and directed her first feature, The Night of the White Pants, in 2006.
+The film premiered at the Tribeca Festival and stars Tom Wilkinson, Selma Blair, and Nick Stahl.
+Her screenwriting work includes an adaptation of Ungifted, the musical Undercover, the musical #HotFuss, an adaptation of the memoir Kicked, Bitten, and Scratched, a remake of Valley Girl, and a remake of Private Benjamin.
+Talkington is also developing an adaptation of her own novel Liv, Forever.
+She wrote the screenplays for the TV movies Brave New Girl and Avalon High; she and Julie Sherman Wolfe won a Writers Guild of America Award for the latter.

 Personal life

-Talkington lives in Los Angeles with her husband, record producer and film- music supervisor and editor Robbie Adams.
+Talkington lives in Los Angeles with her husband, record producer, music supervisor, and music editor Robbie Adams.
 They have two daughters.